 Ghosh’s current in-progress book manuscript, entitled "Making it Count: Statistics and Statecraft in the early People's Republic of China, 1949-1959," is under contract with Princeton University Press.
 The book investigates how the early PRC state built statistical capacity to know the nation through numbers.
 He has conducted research for the book in Beijing, Guangzhou, New Delhi, and Kolkata, and his work has been supported by grants and fellowships from the Andrew F. Mellon Foundation, the American Council of Learned Societies, the Social Science Research Council, and Columbia University.

-Other research projects include a history of dam and reservoir construction in twentieth century China and essays on 1950s China-India history (see publications).
+Other research projects include a history of dam and reservoir construction in twentieth century China and a history of China-Indian networks of Science, ca. 1920-1960.

 Ghosh's graduate offerings include seminars and pro-seminars on different aspects of twentieth century Chinese history and Asian environmental history.
 He also offers examination fields in Modern Chinese History.
-At the undergraduate level, he regularly offers a survey lecture on Modern China (1894-Present) and has taught a conference course that investigates various large-scale technological and social engineering projects in post-imperial China.
+At the undergraduate level, he regularly offers a survey lecture on Modern China (1894-Present) and has conference courses on large-scale technological and social engineering projects in post-imperial China and on the economic history of modern China.

 Trained at Haverford College and at Tsinghua and Columbia universities, Ghosh joined the History Department in 2015 from the Harvard Academy for International and Area Studies, where he was an Academy Scholar for the 2014-15 AY.